Singularity formed by the collision of two collapsing solitons in interaction for the 2D Keller-Segel system: Introduction

 \subsection{Comments and novelties}

 \paragraph{A new blowup mechanism.} The mechanism of the singularity formation in Theorem \ref{thm:main} is the \emph{nonradial collision at a single point of two collapsing solitons in strong interaction}.
 This mechanism is brand new for the Keller-Segel system.
 In particular, the blowup rate in $L^\infty$ is $\| u(t)\|_{L^\infty}\sim (T-t)^{-1}e^{2\sqrt{\gamma_1 |\ln (T-t)|} }C_1^{-2}(t)$.
-It is of type II because $\lim_{t\uparrow T}(T-t)\| u(t)\|_{L^\infty}= \infty$, and it differs from the previously known solution \eqref{def:singleblowup}-\eqref{def:lambda1bubble}, because the constant $\gamma_1$ is no longer equal to $\frac{1}{2}$.
+It is of type II because $\lim_{t\uparrow T}(T-t)\| u(t)\|_{L^\infty}= \infty$, and it differs from the previously known solution \eqref{def:singleblowup}-\eqref{def:lambda1bubble}, because the constant $\gamma_1$ is no longer equal to $1/2$.
 This new blow-up rate confirms that which was formally predicted in \cite{SSVnon13}.
-The change of blowup rate reflects a strong interaction between the two rescaled stationary states that attract each other in the parabolic neighboorhood from the singularity $\{ |x|\lesssim \sqrt{T-t}\}$, as well as a strong interaction with remainder $\tilde u$ (that we shall call the radiation term).
+The change of blowup rate reflects a strong interaction between the two rescaled stationary states that attract each other in the parabolic neighboorhood from the singularity $\{ |x|\lesssim \sqrt{T-t}\}$, as well as a strong interaction with the remainder $\tilde u$ (that we shall call the radiation term).
 Our proof links this latter interaction to the change of the blowup law, via a computation of a degenerate eigenvalue of the associated linearized operator around the multisoliton (see \eqref{eq:eigenfunctions_phi10}).
+A related mechanism was, to our knowledge, only previously addressed in two breakthrough works: \begin{itemize} \item First, C\^ote-Zaag \cite{CZcpam13} (see also \cite{MZcpam18}) constructed a singular solution of the one-dimensional semilinear wave equation, in which several backward self-similar solutions interact in the backward light cone from the singularity.
+The key difference with respect to the present work is that a backward self-similar solution alone is an exact solution which concentrates to smaller scales, while a stationary state alone remains steady.
+As a result, the singularity in \cite{CZcpam13} is driven by the sole interaction of the backward self-similar solutions, and the radiation term does not play a role.
+In our main result however, \emph{the singularity is due both to the interactions between the stationary states and to their interactions with the radiation term.} \item Second, Martel-Rapha\"el \cite{MRens18} constructed a singular solution of the mass critical Schr\"odinger equation formed by the collision of two collapsing traveling waves.
+The singularity formation mechanism is similar to the one here, but the techniques of \cite{MRens18} rely heavily on specific features of the mass critical Schr\"odinger equation, and could not address the present equation.
+Indeed, they show first the existence of a global in time solution formed by the sum of traveling waves concentrating at distinct points, by a backward in time construction relying on time reversal symmetry.
+Then they apply the pseudo-conformal symmetry to generate the desired finite time blow-up solution.
+These two symmetrie are absent in the parabolic problem \eqref{eq:KS2d}; we develop here a new strategy for a direct construction and stability of finite-time blowup formed by the collision of collapsing solitons. \end{itemize}